laboon/Capstone_Spring2018/course-outline.md

 **Instructor's Office Hours:**
   * Room: 6305 Sennott Square
-  * Tuesday 12:00 Noon - 3:00 PM
+  * Tuesdays 12:00 Noon - 3:00 PM

-_NOTE: You will also be meeting with the customer with whom you are working or one of their representatives._
+_NOTE: You may also meet with the customer with whom you are working or one of their representatives._

 Attendance during presentations is **REQUIRED**.
-If you will miss a class, it must be cleared with me first unless it is an emergency.
+You are allowed to miss one class per semester without penalty, and you do not need to contact me.
+Otherwise, if you will miss a class, it must be cleared with me first unless it is an emergency.
 In the event of an emergency, let me know as soon as possible.

-All students submit paper on their internship or project, as well as give an approximately 5-10 minute presentation on what they have done.
+All students shall submit a paper on their internship or project, as well as give an approximately 5-10 minute presentation on what they have done.
+For students doing group projects, only one paper should be submitted per group and one presentation will be given per grop.

-In general, the 1:00-1:50 section of the class will rotate between tech talks from industry and presentations from students.
+In general, the 1:00-1:50 section of the class will rotate between tech talks from industry and presentations from students (internship students first, then project students at the end of the term).
+The additional time for project students will consist of lectures on software engineering for the first few lectures, and then shall be used as time for meeting with groups / sprint retrospectives / planning / etc.

 Project students will also need to submit some other assignments, detailed below.